Once in a filmmaker's lifetime, he or she will most definitely work with a kid. If you know what you're doing, you'll have an amazing performance.

 This worked for us because he felt like he was in control, and that he was helping direct the commercial.

 With any kid, you are not going to be able to get a lot of takes.
 Repetition is not something kids enjoy, and generally speaking, after around 5 takes the kid will be tired of it.
 You need to plan your shot ahead, and practice your movements, focus, etc. After 3 or 4 takes, the performance of the kid will suffer.

 LET THE KID BE A FILMMAKER TOO

 Kids LOVE cameras.
 Try to relate to them and ask them about their favorite movies or TV shows.
 Flip the monitor around once in a while so the kid can see themselves on the screen.
-Or... maybe let them clap the slate or yell "CAMERA" or pull the focus once in a while.
+Or... maybe let them clap the slate or yell "LIGHTS, CAMERA, ACTION".
 You never know what will excite a child.

 I hope you found this helpful.
 Enjoy these screenshots of the commercial.